article banner

 Summary

-This chapter showed how to construct a coroutine scope in different environments.
-Such a scope can be used to start coroutines and manage their lifecycle.
+This chapter has shown how to construct a coroutine scope in different environments.
+Such a scope can be used to start coroutines and manage their lifecycles.
 We've seen that the most common way to construct a scope is by using the CoroutineScope factory function.
-We've learned, that we should use SupervisorJob to not cancel all coroutines if one fails.
+We've learned that we should use SupervisorJob to prevent all coroutines being cancelled if one fails.
 We can set a custom dispatcher and a custom exception handler to handle exceptions.
-We can also cancel all coroutines by calling cancelChildren on the context.
-Finally, we've learned that in Android applications we can use viewModelScope and lifecycleScope.
+We can also cancel all coroutines by calling cancelChildren in the context.
+Finally, we've learned that we can use viewModelScope and lifecycleScope in Android applications.

 1: